jplebre/KataCollection/Specifications/VideoRentalKata.md

 # VideoClub Rental
 ## Specifications
 * Users have their name and email stored.
 * Users can specify a wishlist.
-Users should be notified when title becomes available.
+Users should be notified when their wished title becomes available.
 * Wishlist is non-case sensitive.
 * Users get charged per rental title £2.5.
 * Rentals have a return by date of 15 days, starting on the rental day.